Affiliate links on Android Authority may earn us a commission. Learn more.

-Inside, the buds look nearly identical to the Nothing Ear 1, save for the absence of a silicone tip.
+Inside, the buds look nearly identical to the Nothing Ear 1 and 2, save for the absence of a silicone tip.
 Instead, the whole bud is made of plastic with three visible grills that hide the speaker and new microphones.

 A large custom-built 12.6mm driver inside each earbud was added to compensate for sound leakage.

 A new custom-built 12.6mm driver sits inside each bud, and it’s supposedly large enough to compensate for all the sound leakage from the open design.
 There are three microphones to cancel any background noise that’s louder than three decibels and make sure you sound very clear during calls.
 Obviously, those microphones don’t play any role in active noise cancellation (ANC) while you’re listening to audio — the design simply makes any isolation impossible.

 However, Nothing is sticking with AAC and SBC.
 Unlike the new Nothing Ear 2 that added LHDC, there’s no support for any high-resolution Bluetooth audio codecs here.
 But at least they have a low-latency setting that should reduce lag while playing games, even on the AAC and SBC codecs.
 In my tests, I noticed a small, very small latency reduction with this setting enabled on my Pixel 7 Pro.